matheus-cosentino/NovaVir/README.md

 ```

-**Scalable viral discovery pipeline: Uncovering viral diversity, evolutionary dynamics and ecological patterns from Illumina data using Snakemake and SLURM**
+**Scalable viral discovery pipeline: Uncovering viral diversity, evolutionary dynamics and ecological patterns from paired and umpaired reads data using Snakemake and SLURM**

 Developed By M. Cosentino, 2025.